Shivam9701/Formula-One-Racing-Game/README.md

 ## How to Play

 1. Launch the game using the installation instructions above.
-2. Select a track from the main menu.
-3. Use the controls to steer your vehicle through the track, avoiding obstacles and other racers.
+2. Use the controls to steer your vehicle through the track, avoiding obstacles and other racers.
-4. Reach the finish line as fast as possible to set a new high score.
+3. Reach the finish line as fast as possible to set a new high score.
-5. Challenge yourself to beat your own records or compete with friends for the top spot on the leaderboard.
+4. Challenge yourself to beat your own records.

 ## Screenshots